 Beef short ribs, mustard and carrot puree

-- - 6 oz. horseradish, peeled and cut into chunksr
+- 6 oz. horseradish, peeled and cut into chunks

 - Bring red wine and beef stock to a boil in small saucepan.
 Cook over medium-high heat until reduced to thin gravy; set aside.